kyhol/QAPGolfClub/README.md

 ### Prerequisites

-- Docker and Docker Compose installed on your machine
+- Docker installed on your machine
+- Java 17 and Maven for building the application

 ### Steps to Run